 In the process of streamlining our focus for the benefit of all life, perhaps we can rid ourselves of the long-standing inequalities that our masses have always had to endure.
 Another phrase comes to mind, "Injustice for one is injustice for all."
 If we use this opportunity to demonstrate, once and for all time, that we, the people of the world, not only need but are ready to build new models for living in peace and harmony on a planet that is finally filled with humanity for all -- and not just a few.

-If you are interested in assisting with this project -- in any capacity -- send me an email (address is below) and in
+If you are interested in assisting with this project -- in any capacity -- send us an email (address is below).

 Click here for the Rush To Power site.

 And, click here for our Congressional action plan!